Toyota Corolla (E210): Suzuki Swace

 The Suzuki-badged version called Suzuki Swace was introduced in September 2020.
 It is based on the Corolla estate with 1.8-litre hybrid engine and sold in Europe only.

 In February 2023, the Suzuki Swace received power and technology upgrades following the recent facelift of its twin, the Toyota Corolla Touring Sports.

-In 2025, Suzuki will discontinue production of the Swace in Europe, along with the Ignis, Jimny and Swift Sport.
+In 2025, Suzuki discontinued production of the Swace in Europe, along with the Ignis, Jimny and Swift Sport.
 The company cites a shift in focus to electric vehicles as the reason for discontinuation.
-As of September, however, the Swace is still available to buy in certain markets.